Kawthara-M/Kawthara-M/README.md

 -->
 <img src="profile.png"  style="vertical-align:middle;">

 A coding and debugging enthusiast here; amid the journey of gaining experience through hands-on projects.
-Following a solid foundation in HTML, CSS , and Javascript, one is exploring futher.
+Following a solid foundation in HTML, CSS , Javascript, & MEN Stack one is exploring futher.

 ##  🌱 Currently
-One is now within the exploration of backend development while studying MEN stack.
-All of which to gain the skills required to participate in hands-on projects.
+Post stabling grounds in back-end development, one is currently working on adding the <b>R</b> of React to the MEN Stack.
+After sharepening enough skills, one looks forward to implementing them in hands-on projects.
 <br>